 - The Earths rotation is slowing down over time.
 This is happening very slowly but in around 104 million years a day on Earth will go from being 24 hours to 25 hours.

 - The Earth has a diameter of 7928 miles (12760 kilometres).
 That is the distance measured around the Equator, which is the line around Earth dividing the northern and southern hemispheres.

 - A very long time ago the Earths water was actually under the surface before volcanic activity brought it to the surface.
 A recent discovery has shown large volumes of water – enough to fill our oceans three times – are still near the Earth’s core.

 - The highest point on Earth is Mount Everest which is 5.45 miles (8.8km) high.

-- Earth has a lot less craters than the surface of most other planets.
+- Earth has a lot fewer craters than the surface of most other planets.
 This is because the planet has lots of volcanoes and earthquakes which cause the highs and lows of the surface to sink or be worn down over time.

 - The Earth has an Ozone Layer.
-This is a shell that protects the Earth from a lot of the Sun’s harmful ultraViolet rays.
-These would be damaging to animals, humans and plantlife.
+This is a shell that protects the Earth from a lot of the Sun’s harmful ultraviolet rays.
+These would be damaging to animals, humans and plant life.
 Life could not continue on Earth without the Ozone Layer.